fiyang89/project-1-group-8/README.md

 Health analysis:
 - For the life expectancy rates, the top three countries are Australia, Israel, and Japan.
 The bottom three countries are India, Russia, and South Africa.
-- China and India have below average life expectancy and have the two highest for annual, we can conclude that there is an inversely proportionate correlation between populatino and health outcomes which is understandable given the population density.
+- China and India have below average life expectancy and have the two highest for annual, we can conclude that there is an inversely proportionate correlation between population and health outcomes which is understandable given the population density.
 - In terms of outdoor air pollution, cardiovascular disease, and cancer, there is a strong positive correlation between outdoor air pollution and cancer death rates with an r-value=0.97 as well as outdoor air pollution and cardiovascular disease death rates with an r-value=0.95.
 - China is the largest densely populated country and 2nd leading country in death rates for outdoor air pollution, cardiovascular disease, and cancer.
 - There is likely a correlation between population and environmental impact with the exception of South Africa.